 Other Cosmonaut Day

 Space flight began with unmanned flights.
-Like any new technology, it was a learning process and things went wrong.
+Like any new technology, it was a learning process.
+Like any new process, things can go wrong, and things did go wrong.
 Once rocket science improved and became safer, monkeys were launched into space, to test the safety of space travel and how it might affect humans.
 Finally, a human being was launched into space.
 Russian astronaut Yuri Gagarin became the first man in space on April 12, 1961, aboard Vostok 1.
 He spent 108 minutes in space, orbiting the planet once.
 This flight marked the beginning of the space race between the USSR and the U.S. While Russia (then the USSR) put the first man in space, the United States went on to be the first to put a man on the moon.
 Gagarin’s space flight was the catalyst to create Cosmonaut Day.

 Fifty years after that momentous space flight, the 65th Session of the United Nations General Assembly proclaimed this day to be “International Day of Human Space Flight“, to mark the beginning of space flight by humans.
 Resolution # A/RES/65/271 stressed the importance of human space flight to science and technology.
 While this event started as a Russian celebration of a major Russian accomplishment, it is truly a celebration for all mankind to savor.